neatnik/omg.lol/info/Address Services/weblog.md

 <i class="fa-solid fa-flask"></i> <strong>This feature isn’t ready yet, and is being provided in a highly unstable pre-pre-alpha state.</strong>
 </div>

-We’re building a new weblog service.
-It’ll be simple and fun.

-Parts of the weblog service may be available prior to general release, but please keep in mind that the service is not ready and may undergo major changes during development.
-In addition, data will be routinely refreshed/deleted as back-end changes are made.
+We’re building a new weblog service!
+It’s not ready for prime time yet, but you can watch as new features roll out and progress is made during our [25 Days of omg.lol](https://home.omg.lol/advent) advent calendar doodad thing.